Mother Goose Club: Content

 Each episode of Mother Goose Club contains multiple segments and follows a cast of six main characters—Baa Baa Sheep, Eep the Mouse, Little Bo Peep, Jack B. Nimble, Mary Quite Contrary, and Teddy Bear—who sing and dance to a variety of nursery rhymes and original songs.
 The live-action characters often perform in front of animated backdrops, although some sequences of the show feature fully-animated CGI versions of the cast.
 Episodes also often feature sketch-like segments that have narrative elements.
 The program's emphasis on words is designed to help young children learn early language skills, while rhymes and melodies encourage song participation and physical movement.
 The show also focuses on other early learning concepts such as letters, colors, and shape recognition.

 The Mother Goose Club YouTube channel also contains a number of shorter, song-only videos that feature cast members and other performers singing nursery rhymes.
 Additional content can be found on the Mother Goose Club mobile app in the form of songs, books, games, and videos and on Netflix in the form of a nursery rhyme compilation.
 Sockeye Media also operates and produces content for associated YouTube channels including Mother Goose Club Playhouse and a Spanish-language version of the channel known as Mother Goose Club en Español.
-As of 2020, Spotify content can also be found on Prime Video, Kidoodle.TV, Tubi, and HappyKidsTV (among other platforms).